rabbitholiness/Guide/guide/inheritance-wallet/making-changes.md

 The new inheritance wallet is now created.
 Just like during the initial wallet creation, Alice and Bob now need to:

-1. Share the wallet configuration with Alice, so that she can set up the wallet on her app.
+1. Share the wallet configuration with Alice, so that she can set up the wallet on her app
-1. Activate the new wallet on all of their signing devices.
+1. Activate the new wallet on all of their signing devices
-1. Save the backup kit for the new wallet.
+1. Save the backup kit for the new wallet

 We have covered these topics in the previous pages of this reference design.